BA Performance Costume

 Conceptual, material and technical issues are explored through:

-Your development is influenced by research and critical thinking, as well as the following contexts that shape creative design practice:
+You will develop research and critical thinking, as well as the following contexts that shape creative design practice:

 These elements are taught through Design and Screen Cultures courses and involve participation in: